-Are you looking for adventurous accommodations to go along with an adventurous itinerary for your next escape?
-Obviously, there are some pretty amazing places to stay when you strike out into the more remote areas of the planet, but we have four unusual lodging choices located in some very unique places.
+Are you looking for adventurous accommodations to go along with the adventurous itinerary you've selected for your next escape?
+Obviously, there are some pretty amazing places to stay when you strike out into the more remote areas of the planet, but we have six unusual lodging choices located in some very unique places.
 These options stretch from mountainsides to treetops to the very bottom of the ocean itself.
-And in most cases, these places are eco-friendly, are made from exotic materials, and offer views that simply can't be beaten.
+And in most cases, they happen to be eco-friendly, made from exotic materials, and offer views that simply can't be matched at the local Ramada Inn.

 Getting there can often be half the adventure, but we promise it will be well worth the effort.